WohlSoft/Moondust-Devkit-Help/EditLevel/Testing.md

 is running, you can select any of elements on Editor's tileset box or item search browser and place them into running game window directly.
 You can pick-up elements by mouse click on elements inside of running game.
 Use a middle mouse button to turn on the eraser to remove elements around.

+Menu optuins:
+- **Test level** - Start a direct testing of currently loaded level data even file is unsaved.
+- **Test level in battle mode** - Start a level testing in battle mode.
+- **Test saved level** - Starts a testing of currently opened level by opening it from a disk.
+- **Graphics type** - Select a graphical sub-system for use.
+  - **Default** - Graphical sub-system will be automatically detected.
+  - **Software rendering** - Use a software rendering without acceleration.
+Use this if hardware acceleration does not work, or it works incorrectly and glitchy.
+May work slow on some systems.
+  - **Accelerated** - Use a hardware-accelerated rendering sub-system.
+Used by default.
+  - **Accelerated with V-Sync** - Use a hardware-accelerated rendering sub-system with using of vertical synchronization to make a smoother rendering.
+May slow-down the game process, suggested to switch the monitor refresh rate into 75 hz if possible.
+- **Enable magic hand** - Allows to use a mouse to pick-up elements from a working game directly.
+As well as placing new elements taken in tilesets and item browsers.
+- **Enabme max FPS** - disables limit on FPS count and turns on the free rendering.
+In some cases may look like Fast-Forwarding of a video cassete.
+- **Enable grab all** - Allows playable character to grab any NPC without exceptions.
+- **Change the path to TheXTech** - Allows you to select the executable path to make testing work.
+You may choice a different assembly of TheXTech to use for some moment.
+- **Start Game** - Start a normal game with using of a currently loaded configuration package.

 ## LunaTester
 ![testMenu](screenshots/menus/005_test_luna.png)